Self Guided Kensington Walk

 Floors of exhibits ranging from full size steam locomotives and aircraft to how computers work will keep many absorbed for a whole day.

-(See our London Museums page for links to all the official web sites of the museums.
+(See our London Museums page for links to all the official websites of the museums.
 All the museums here at South Kensington have free entry.)

 Natural History Museum

 Next on your right are the Earth Galleries of the Natural History Museum, once a separate entity called the Geological Museum.
 Carry on down to the busy Cromwell Road and turn right.
 The full impact of the Natural History Museum now hits you, from the outside it looks more like a palace than a museum.
-A Victorian masterpiece?, completed in 1881.
+A Victorian masterpiece, completed in 1881.

 Like the Science Museum, entry is free and opens 7 days a week.
 With more than 70 million specimens , ranging from microscopic slides to mammoth skeletons, the Museum is home to the largest and most important natural history collection in the world.